 Over a term a considerable amount of clothing accumulates as lost property.
-It is stored in Room 6 and is available for children and parents/caregivers to view and claim items.
+It is stored in the hall and is available for children and parents/caregivers to view and claim items.
 At the end of each term, all remaining items are displayed publicly before being disposed of.
 Caregivers can minimise losses by clearly naming all property and clothing, by being aware of their child/ren’s possessions and by looking through the lost property as soon as items are noticed missing.

 The involvement of parent helpers is encouraged throughout the school.
 Please talk to your child’s teacher should you wish to help.

 The School does not encourage children to bring toys, valuables and collectables to school.
 Staff cannot accept responsibility for these items.